baperraud/formation/CONSIGN.md

 # 6 - Improve your code : Url and Link
 Actually, you need to enter manually the value of a href attribute according to the route.xml file.
-What happens if tomorrow i decided to edit a root ?
+What happens if tomorrow i decided to edit a route ?
 All your code is break down.
 This part consist to add a functionnality for ask a route for a Controller and an Action using a function.
 Replace the manually entered href by a call of this function.